LakeinLove/Mage-The-Awakening/Mage Society/Orders/Adamantine Arrow.md

 ### Enlightenment is Honour

-A warrior’s soul that expresses her intentions, then accomplishes those specific aims, reveals a vision unimpeded by distractions and uncompromised by the [[Fallen World]].
+A warrior’s soul that expresses her intentions, then accomplishes those specific aims, reveals a vision unimpeded by distractions and uncompromised by the [[The Fallen World|Fallen World]].
 Challenges are more worthy when the challenger restricts his options to the path he chooses to fulfil his goals.
 Honourable mages act in accordance with their ideals, in true harmony with their perfect selves.

 ## Origins